emad-elsaid/xlog/README.md

 <p align="center"><img width="256" src="public/logo.png" /></p>

-Local-first personal knowledge management application with focus on enriching markdown files and surfacing implicit links between pages.
-Uses Goldmark for rendering markdown and [CodeMirror](https://codemirror.net) for editing.
+:vhs: Xlog is a static site generator for digital gardening written in Go.
+It serves markdown files as HTML and allows editing files online.
+It focuses on enriching markdown files and surfacing implicit links between pages.

 # Core Features